JStaRFilms/adaptive-study-game/README.md

   - Audio Files (`.mp3`, `.m4a`, `.wav`, etc.) - The AI transcribes the content for you.
 - **Flexible Knowledge Sources**: Choose how the AI generates questions:
   - **Notes Only**: Strictly uses the materials you provide.
-  - **Notes + AI Knowledge**: Supplements your notes with the AI's vast general knowledge for a more comprehensive quiz.
+  - **Notes + AI Knowledge**: Supplements your notes with the AI's vast general knowledge.
-  - **Notes + Web Search**: Uses Google Search to find the latest information on your topic and includes source links with the results.
+  - **Notes + Web Search**: Uses Google Search to find the latest information on your topic.
-- **Multiple Question Types**: Generates a mix of question formats to keep you engaged, including Multiple Choice, True/False, and Fill-in-the-Blank.
-- **Flexible Answer Validation**: For fill-in-the-blank questions, the AI is prompted to accept common synonyms, typos, and misspellings, so you don't get marked incorrect for a minor mistake.
+- **Multiple Question & Study Modes**:
+  - **Practice Mode**: Timed multiple choice, true/false, and fill-in-the-blank questions.
+  - **Review Mode**: Untimed, self-paced version of Practice Mode.
+  - **Exam Mode**: A simulated exam with open-ended questions requiring long-form answers.
+- **AI-Powered Exam Grading**: In Exam Mode, submit typed answers and **upload images of handwritten work**.
+The AI grades your responses against a rubric, providing a score and detailed feedback for each question.
+- **AI Exam Prediction**: A powerful tool where the AI acts as your teacher to predict likely exam questions.
+Prime the AI with your teacher's persona, past exams, and other materials for a highly tailored study guide.
-- **Gamified Learning**: Earn points for correct answers, build streaks for bonuses, and answer quickly in Practice Mode for extra points.
+- **Gamified Learning**: Earn points, build streaks, and get speed bonuses in Practice Mode.
-- **Two Distinct Study Modes**:
-  - **Practice Mode**: A timed challenge where you race against the clock for the highest score.
-  - **Review Mode**: A relaxed, untimed mode perfect for self-paced learning.
-- **Enhanced Review Mode**: In addition to being untimed, Review Mode now features **back-and-forth navigation**, allowing you to move freely between questions to solidify your understanding.
 - **Persistent Study Sets**: Create, edit, and save study sets.
-Your notes are saved in your browser's local storage for easy access anytime.
+Your notes and associated files are saved in your browser's local storage.
 - **Quiz History & Progress Tracking**: Every quiz session is automatically saved.
-Go back and review past attempts for any study set to track your scores, accuracy, and improvement over time.
+Review past attempts to track your scores, accuracy, and improvement over time.
-- **Detailed Feedback & Review**: After each quiz, access a comprehensive review screen showing each question, your answer, the correct answer, and a clear explanation.
+- **Detailed Feedback & Review**: After each quiz, access a comprehensive review screen showing each question, your answer, the correct answer, and a clear explanation or AI-generated feedback.
-- **Retake or Start Anew**: From the review screen, choose to retake the exact same quiz to reinforce weak spots or generate a brand new quiz.
-- **Dynamic & Interactive Landing Page**: A visually engaging entry point with animations and an interactive text area to seamlessly start your first study session.
-- **Responsive Design**: A clean, modern, and fully responsive UI built with Tailwind CSS, ensuring a great experience on any device.
+- **Responsive Design**: A clean, modern, and fully responsive UI built with Tailwind CSS.

 ---

 ## 🚀 How It Works

-1.  **Provide Your Material**: Paste notes directly on the landing page, or create a Study Set by uploading files (`.pdf`, `.docx`, `.md`, images, audio, etc.).
+1.  **Create a Study Set**: Add your notes by pasting text or uploading files (`.pdf`, `.docx`, images, audio, etc.).
+Your sets are saved for later.
-2.  **Manage Your Library**: Your study sets are saved in the browser.
-From the list, you can edit, delete, start a new quiz, or **view the quiz history** for any set.
-3.  **Configure Your Quiz**: Before starting, choose the number of questions, knowledge source (Notes Only, AI-supplemented, Web Search), and study mode (timed Practice vs. untimed Review).
-4.  **Take the Quiz**: The app processes your materials and uses the Gemini API to generate a custom quiz.
-Answer questions and get real-time feedback on your score and streaks.
+2.  **Choose Your Path**:
+    - **Study**: The app analyzes your notes, identifies key topics, and lets you configure a quiz (Practice, Review, or Exam Mode).
+    - **Predict**: Enter the Exam Prediction mode.
+Provide details about your teacher's style, upload past exams or quizzes, and let the AI generate a list of probable exam questions to guide your studying.
+3.  **Take the Quiz**: Play through the generated quiz, score points, and actively learn the material.
+For exams, type your answers or upload photos of your work.
-5.  **View Results & Sources**: After finishing, see a summary of your score and accuracy.
-If you used web search, all sources are cited.
+4.  **Get AI-Graded Results**: After an exam, the AI evaluates your answers, providing scores and constructive feedback.
+For practice quizzes, see a summary of your score and accuracy.
-6.  **Review and Reinforce**: Dive into a detailed review of your answers.
-From here, you can retake the same quiz to improve, or start a new one.
+5.  **Review and Reinforce**: Dive into a detailed review of your answers.
+From here, you can retake the same quiz or start a new one.

 ---